Español

 Appalachian Power representatives attended a public hearing with the Public Service Commission (PSC) on October 24 to discuss this project.
 The project team is currently working with affected landowners to gather additional information, at the request of the PSC, on the proposed project.
 The team plans to provide this additional information to the PSC in December.
 We're committed to working with landowners and community members to minimize impacts and address concerns.
 If you have any questions please call us at 833-313-3734 or submit a comment by email through the comment form at the bottom of this project website and we will reach back out to you.

 January 5, 2022: The project team has determined a proposed power line route.
 The interactive map above shows the transmission line that crews plan to build.
-Directly impacted landowners can expect to hear about next steps from Emerald Energy, the right-of-way contractor representing Appalachian Power.
+Directly impacted landowners can expect to hear about next steps from the right-of-way contractor representing Appalachian Power.

 June 18, 2021: Project representatives encourage landowners to submit their feedback about the project by Friday, July 16.
 To provide comments on how this project affects your property or to provide special conditions related to your property, please use the comment from below or call 833-313-3743.